-- World War II Memorial – A beautiful tribute to the men and women who lost fought and lost their lives for us in WWII.
+- World War II Memorial – A beautiful tribute to the men and women who fought for us and lost their lives in WWII.
 The memorial is at the end of the reflecting pool in the National Mall and has a statue representing the veterans from each of the 50 states.

-- Franklin Delano Roosevelt – Located in the National Mall, dedicated to one of the greatest presidents.
-It features murals representing the time from the Great Depression to World War II.
+- Franklin Delano Roosevelt – Located in the National Mall in dedication of one of the greatest presidents.
+It features murals representing his presidency from the Great Depression to World War II.

 - George Washington Monument– The most noticeable monument in the city and a central part of the National Mall.
 You can get a beautiful view of the city by traveling to the top.